segmind/cral-docs/install/docker.md

 title: Docker
 description: Getting started with the Docker image
 published: true
-date: 2020-07-15T11:23:53.604Z
+date: 2020-07-25T19:59:21.331Z
 tags:
-editor: undefined
+editor: markdown
 ---

-> Before proceeding, make sure you meet the system [requirements](/test).
+> Make sure you meet all the hardware and software [requirements](/install/requirements) before you proceed.
 {.is-info}
 # Using the Docker image

-> If you need help installing docker, please refer this [post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) on Digitalocean.
-You can learn more about Dockers in this article: [Docker — Containerization for Data Scientists](https://medium.com/towards-artificial-intelligence/docker-container-and-data-scientist-bae208ce8268).
+>For instructions on installing Docker, please see this [post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) on Digitalocean.
+You can learn more about Docker here: [Docker — Containerization for Data Scientists](https://medium.com/towards-artificial-intelligence/docker-container-and-data-scientist-bae208ce8268).
 {.is-info}

 ### Auto-start Jupyter